Full name: Hermione Allsopp

 Why are you a part of MagiC Carpets?

 My project was part of a residency in Guimarães (Portugal), where I and another sculptor Ida Blazicko met with a community of women who wash in the outdoor tanques lavadoros in the town.
-The project evolved through an organic processes of work, and research made during the residency and through an engagement with this community and the territory and tradition of Guimaraes.
+The project evolved through an organic process of work, and research made during the residency and through an engagement with this community and the territory and tradition of Guimaraes.

 My final installation was a work consisting of 18 sculptural spheres made from old clothes and cement and five large photographic images taken at the tanques, printed on cloth.
 The project was realised at Casa Da Memoria, a museum of memory, and was exhibited as part of the CONTEXTILE2018 exhibition.